SpenceKonde/DxCore/README.md

 ## Upcoming DB-series
 Support for the DB-series will be added pending release of a datasheet by Microchip (though will be gated by the compiler toolchain issue - I can work around that and provide a toolchain if need be, though I'd rather not have to take this step.
-It is likely that basic support could be added almost immediately upon release - the DB-series appears to be nearly identical to the DA-series, except for some improved analog options (apparently - on-chip opamps, improved analog comparators), multi-voltage I/O (my guess is that AVcc can be supplied with a different voltage, and will control the I/O voltage of some pins - my guess being PORTD based on no hard information whatsoever).
+It is likely that basic support could be added almost immediately upon release - the DB-series appears to be nearly identical to the DA-series, except for some improved analog options (apparently - on-chip opamps, improved analog comparators), multi-voltage I/O (this is one port which has I/O on a different voltage than the rest of the chip - which the Microchip blurb said could be lower *or higher* than the chip; my betting is it will be PORTD, and power will be supplied on the pin marked AVDD).
 There are tantalizing hints in the io headers of an external high frequency crystal... but I'm not sure if it can actually be used to clock CPU itself, or just the PLL.
-The latter would be a real bummer to many people, who have loathed the demise of the external crystal (personally, I am happy with the accuracy I get from the internal clock, especially with autotune, )
+The latter would be a real bummer to many people, who have loathed the demise of the external crystal (personally, I am happy with the accuracy I get from the internal clock - it's in a different world compared to the old days of the classic AVRs, especially with autotune).

 ## Supported Clock Speeds